-Taking over the compnay’s creative helm from Alessandra Facchinetti in 2006, Giannini’s transformation away from the ‘GG’ monograms and towards house classics such as the flora motif, proved an instant commercial success and the Italian designer has been oft credited with pioneering the ‘heritage’ movement within the fashion community.
+Taking over the company's creative helm from Alessandra Facchinetti in 2006, Giannini’s transformation away from the GG monograms and towards house classics such as the flora motif, proved an instant commercial success.
+The Italian designer has been oft credited with pioneering the heritage movement within the fashion community.

 Following Tom Ford’s departure, Giannini was named as creative director of menswear in 2005 and in 2006 assumed responsibility of the womenswear line, rising to sole creative director of the label.

 In February 2013 Giannini established the Chime for Change organisation in collaboration with Salma Hayek and Beyonce Knowles.
 Actively involved in several charitable organisations including the Kering Foundation for Women’s Dignity and Rights, Giannini also played an integral role in Gucci’s partnership with Unicef.

 The recipient of a Design Star’ honour from Fashion Group International, Giannini has also been awarded La Lupa Capitalina by the former mayor of Rome, Gianni Alemanno, and in 2013 was the subject of a documentary film "The Director," produced by James Franco and Christina Voros, which followed Giannini’s artistic process as she prepared for catwalk shows and launches.